ajablonsk1/pet-clinic-spring-boot-react-app/README.md

 ### Front-end
 * React library for JS

-## Endpoints
+## Views
-Here are some of the endpoints examples:
+Here are some of the views:

 `/home`
 This is a home view if you are not logged in.